Chaos Calls 04: Behind the Lines

 Corporal Dawkins of the Brotherhood messenger service is given the northern route for the first time.
 He has only five calls to make: Cliff Port, Green Valley, Peter’s Pass, Deep Valley, and the Road Project.
 He’s allowed five days for the trip, so if he rides hard his two good horses will have him back within three days, then he can have two days to himself.

 Although Dawkins leaves Seaside Citadel late in the afternoon he delivers his messages to Cliff Port and Green Valley before settling down for the night along the roadside.
-Up early the next day, quick visits to Peter’s Pass and Deep Valley on his way to the Road Project at the fens. he arrives late, delivers the message, stays the night, and heads back the next morning as soon as it’s light.
+He’s up early the next day to make quick visits to Peter’s Pass and Deep Valley on his way to the Road Project at the fens. he arrives late, delivers the message, stays the night, and heads back the next morning as soon as it’s light.
 Without having to divert into the valleys he has a much shorter ride back to base to arrive just before the sergeant closes the office for the day.

 While handing over the signed receipts Dawkins says, “Everything looked OK at each garrison.
 I was challenged, gave the response, handed the message over, they read it, signed the copy, and gave it back.
 Here they are.”